 Sandbox security Using the ColdFusion Administrator, define the actions and resources that the ColdFusion pages in and below a specified directory can use.

 Note: In ColdFusion 11, you can configure multiple security sandboxes irrespective of the edition that you are using.
-However, for the previous versions (ColdFusion 10 or older), you can configure multiple security sandboxes only when you are using the Enterprise Edition.

 The Security area in the Administrator lets you do the following tasks:

 - Configure password protection for the ColdFusion Administrator.
 For more information, see Using password protection.

 - Configure password protection for RDS access.
 For more information, see RDS password protection.

 - Enable, disable, and customize ColdFusion security, on the Security > Sandbox Security page (called Resource Security page in the Standard edition).
 For more information, see Using sandbox security.

 Password protection restricts access to the ColdFusion Administrator and to a ColdFusion server when you attempt access through RDS security.